a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Create a new empty folder.
 Drag it to another volume.
 Verify that it is copied.

+* Configure a system with removable disks, e.g. Disk II in S6D1, and prepare two ProDOS disks with volume names `SRC` and `DST`, and a small file (2K or less is ideal) on `SRC`.
+Mount `SRC`.
+Launch DeskTop.
+Open `SRC` and select the file.
+File > Copy To....
+Eject the disk and insert `DST`.
+Click Drives.
+Select `DST` and click OK.
+When prompted, insert the appropriate source and destination disks until the copy is complete.
+Inspect the contents of the file and verify that it was copied byte-for-byte correctly.

 ## File Deletion